 How to frame canvas art

-Start by dry fitting you lattice boards to the canvas.
+Start by dry fitting you lattice boards to the canvas to make the basic frame.
 I used clamps to hold them in place.
 The canvas was almost an exact fit width wise, so they worked great.

 Mark where you want to cut the boards with a pencil.
 Remember to measure for overlap so everything is nice and flush.

 Cut your boards.
 I used my circular saw to do this very quickly, but all you really need is a miter box and saw for these teeny cuts.

 After you cut the boards, give them two coats of paint.
 I used Rustoleum gold spray paint.
 Make sure you spray the edges of the boards because at least one of them will show on the front of your art.
 I painted all sides so I don’t have to figure out which side is the right side.

 You could sand the lattice boards to make them completely smooth, but I wanted a bit of texture for character so I let them be.
 Alternatively, you could also leave them raw or stain them for a different look.

 After the paint has completely dried, dry fit your boards once more and use clamps to hold them in place.
 Glue the boards to the canvas one by one, securing with the clamps.
 Allow to dry and hang.
 If you’re impatient like me, you can always use your nail gun to secure the boards to the frame and hang immediately.
 The nails are so tiny they didn’t even need filling.

 And that is all folks.
 I used command strips to hang the canvas frame.
 So so easy for a little bit more glam.

 What do you think?